-Strategy (A.1.1): Provide a comprehensive training program incorporating Incident Command System (ICS) and National Incident Management System (NIMS).
+Strategy (A.1.1): Provide a comprehensive training program incorporating National Incident Management System, Incident Command System, and the National Qualification System.

-Continue to advance the registration process and house certificates in the online training portal.
-Moving forward, certificates will be housed in a centralized, secure national hub (OneResponder) through the National Qualifications System (NQS).
+Continue to advance the registration process and house certificates in the online MB3 training portal.

 MEMA is responsible for coordinating and facilitating training in the State of Mississippi to support gaps identified in plans, exercises, after-action reviews, and improvement plans.